 Police reportedly viewed their copulation through a secret peephole.
 The men were charged with disorderly conduct.

 When Jenkins first received a call from a newspaper reporter asking about the arrest, Jenkins asked his lawyer friend, Abe Fortas, to come over.
 When Fortas arrived, he found Jenkins raving about “destroying President Johnson” and threatening to kill himself.
-Fortas called a doctor and had Jenkins placed on a 24-hour suicide watch at the George Washington University hospital.
+Fortas called a doctor and had Jenkins placed on 24-hour suicide watch at the George Washington University hospital.

 Jenkins never returned to the White House.
-In a letter to the editor published soon after his arrest went public, the First Lady blamed Jenkins’ actions on exhaustion and urged compassion for his “dedicated service to his country.”
+In a letter to the editor published soon after his arrest went public, the first lady blamed Jenkins’ actions on exhaustion and urged compassion for his “dedicated service to his country.”
 International news soon drowned out news of Jenkins’ sexual scandal with the Soviet removal of influential political leader Nikita Khrushchev and China’s successful testing of a nuclear weapon soon after his arrest.

 3. Leigh Bowery (1991)